Climate sceptics should ‘think again’ after extreme weather, says council leader

 Clean-up operations are now underway across the north east after a major incident was announced across the area on Friday evening as a month’s worth of rain fell in just one night.

-A woman was swept into the River Don near Monymusk in Aberdeenshire as heavy rain battered the area on Friday, and remains missing.
+Hazel Nairn, 71, was swept into the river Don near Monymusk in Aberdeenshire as heavy rain battered the area on Friday, and remains missing.

 Roads were closed as a result of flooding as rivers burst their banks and trains were cancelled in the area over the weekend.